In June 2026, everybody was telling you to learn AI.

 Learn how the models work.
 How data works.
 How agents work.
 How evaluation works.
 How automation actually gets shipped out into the real world.
 How AI becomes the infrastructure inside companies and industries and whole economies.

-Because the people who win from here will not be the ones who used AI to make the old work a little faster.
+My bet was that the people who won from there would not be the ones who used AI to make the old work a little faster.

-They will be the ones who used it to imagine work that never existed before.
+They would be the ones who used it to imagine work that had never existed before.

-That is the bet.
-That is the leverage.
-That is where the future is being built right now, by the people who decided to go deeper than everyone else was willing to go.
+That was the bet in June 2026.
+That was the leverage.
+The people building the future were the ones who decided to go deeper than everyone else was willing to go.

-And that choice, the choice to go deeper, is still sitting right there in front of you.
+The choice was still sitting there in front of you.